Taking applications for summer 2023. Apply on CyHire

-Before applying, be prepared to submit a resume with two references, cover letter, and an essay.
-The essay should be 600 word (or less) addressing your reasons for applying, what your past experiences (employment, education, volunteer work, and otherwise) will bring to the internship, what you hope to gain from the internship, and how this internship will support your professional and educational goals.
+When applying, be prepared to submit a resume and cover letter addressing your reasons for applying, what your past experiences will bring to the internship (employment, education, volunteer work, etc.), what you hope to gain from the internship, and how this internship will support your professional and educational goals.

 You must be in good academic standing to apply for and participate in this internship.
 Accumulative GPA of at least 2.5 is required.

-Must be an Iowa State University undergraduate sophomore, junior, or senior the fall semester following the summer internship in the Colleges of Human Sciences, Agriculture and Life Sciences, Liberal Arts and Sciences, or Design.
+You must be an Iowa State University undergraduate sophomore, junior, or senior the fall semester following the summer internship in the colleges of Human Sciences, Agriculture and Life Sciences or Design.

 You may receive academic credit providing this has been arranged with your college.
 These arrangements are your responsibility.
 You will pay the appropriate tuition if the internship is being completed for academic credit.

 Letters of intent must be signed and returned.You must pass necessary background screenings.
 This process is done as soon as a letter of intent is signed.